 Review summary: Canon 200D vs Nikon D7200

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 200D or the Nikon D7200 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 200D and the Nikon D7200?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 200D: